-- The Z Warriors are fighting Androids 19 and 20.
-Bulma is however upset about not being involved in the action like before.
+- The Z-Fighters are fighting Androids 19 and 20.
+Bulma is, however, upset about not being involved in the action like before.

 You'd expect: She'd invest in long range surveillance equipment so she can see the battle from a safe distance, especially since she has a baby now.

-Instead: She flies right into the battle, giving 20 the distraction needed to escape and activate the androids that Trunks did know about.
+Instead: She flies right into the battle (with said baby), giving 20 the distraction needed to escape and activate the androids that Trunks did know about.

 What's worse: Vegeta destroyed 19 with his Super Saiyan form and Piccolo had 20 ready for the kill when Trunks comes back from the future and tries to explain that 19 and 20 aren't the androids he warned them about.
 If Bulma didn't show up, 20 would likely have been killed before he could reach his lab, the other androids might've been tracked down and destroyed, preventing Cell from transforming at all.

-- The most extreme turning point of the Cell/Android Saga was only ever possible due to a massive avalanche of dumbassery on the part of damn near everyone involved.
+- The most extreme turning point of the saga was only ever possible due to a massive avalanche of idiocy on the part of damn near everyone involved.

 - Cell interrupts Android 17 and Piccolo's much-lauded even battle, which Androids 16 and 18 are watching in the background, and makes it perfectly clear that he wants to absorb 17 and 18 to achieve his perfect form.
 When Cell nearly kills Piccolo and utterly curbstomps 17, 16 steps in and stops Cell before he can absorb 17, then proceeds to more than hold his own against the bio-android.